boston personal injury lawyer

 Hurt by a truck in New Bedford.
 Three steps that protect your claim right now.

 Start with treatment and a clear record of the collision.
-Keep photos of the truck, injuries, road conditions, and identifying details.
-Let a lawyer review matters before any recorded statements.
+Keep photos of the truck, the injuries, the road conditions, and identifying details, and hold off on statements.
+Act.
+Move while it is fresh.

 Truck data can be erased or overwritten quickly.
-Larson Law can examine what occurred, identify relevant rules and possible responsibility, and send requests to retain key electronic records now.
+Larson Law can examine what occurred, identify the relevant rules and possible responsibility, and send preservation requests.
+Act.
+Move without delay.

 Speak with a New Bedford truck accident lawyer today.
 No cost, no pressure.